-For those of you who like a little more adventure, here’s everything you need to know about Alice Springs.
+For those of you who like road trips, natural attractions and adventure, here’s everything you need to know about Alice Springs.

 How to get to Alice Springs

-There are now flights to Alice Springs airport flying direct with Qantas from most major cities in Australia, with Virgin Australia also offering direct flights from Darwin and Adelaide.
+There are now regular flights to Alice Springs Airport flying direct with Qantas from most major cities in Australia, with Virgin Australia also offering direct flights from Darwin and Adelaide.

-If you’re road tripping, Alice Springs is pretty much in the centre of Australia, and about a 16 hour drive away from anywhere.
+If you’re driving, Alice Springs is pretty much right in the centre of Australia, and about a 16 hour drive away from the closest major cities.
 There are regular petrol stations, roadhouses and small towns along the major highways that connect Alice Springs to both Darwin and Adelaide, but fuel stops can still be long distances apart.
 Make sure you prepare for your trip by knowing where all the fuel stops and road houses are before you leave to avoid any issues.

 Where to stay in Alice Springs